StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 ### Component actions

 A number of [actions](../../use/stackstate-ui/perspectives/topology-perspective.md#actions) are added to StackState when the Kubernetes StackPack is installed.
-They are available from the **Actions** section in the right panel when a Kubernetes component is selected or from the component context menu, displayed when you hover over a Kubernetes component in the Topology Perspective
+They are available from the **Actions** section in the right panel **Selection details** tab when a Kubernetes component is selected or from the component context menu, displayed when you hover over a Kubernetes component in the Topology Perspective

 | Action | Available for component types | Description |
 | :--- | :--- | :--- |